tock/tock-www/_posts/2017-05-30-talking-tock-19.md

   * ([#396]) @bradjc TBF version 2
   * ([#397]) @bradjc wrote an IPC tutorial
   * ([#398]) @brghena began updating the ADC reference document to reflect the changes to ADC HIL.

+### Hail

+Itching to start using and developing for Tock?
+There are still Hail development boards, the main board used for Tock development, available in stock.
+Check them out [here]({{ "/hardware/hail" | relative_url }}).

 [#282]: https://github.com/helena-project/tock/pull/282
 [#370]: https://github.com/helena-project/tock/pull/370